 My Name is Radha

 The other women character explore in this paper is of Neelam alias Radha in the story My Name is Radha.
-The title of this story is very explicit one.
-In this story a struggle of the actor has been highlighted.
+The title of this story is explicit.
+In this story, the struggle of an actor has been highlighted.
 Radha approaches towards life.
-She is a girl of a small town.
+She is a girl from a small town.
 She comes down to Mumbai in search of her career in film.
-The male chauvinism has been hinted through the character who is an actor Rajkishore.
-He is famous for his kindness, generosity.
-“The problem was that he, Kishore that is, was only too aware of his good looks and physique , “public knew that Raj Kishore was a man of moral fibre”(Manto2008:70).
+The male chauvinism has been hinted through the character of her fellow actor Rajkishore.
+He is famous for his kindness and generosity.
+“The problem was that he, Kishore that is, was only too aware of his good looks and physique, public knew that Raj Kishore was a man of moral fibre”(Manto2008:70).

-Raj Kishore seems to be a dutiful son who fulfills his duties towards his stepmother.
+Raj Kishore seems to be a dutiful son who fulfils his duties towards his stepmother.
 Manto seems to raise a very stormy question in this story through the character of Rajkishore and Radha.
-Rajkishore though belong to glamour world referred all his co- actor as ‘sister’.
-This may be he feels like universal brotherhood.
-Manto sums up, “ A brother and sister’s relationship was something apart, why call all women your sisters as if you were putting up a “Road Closed” or the other thought which is more strong that is “ If you weren’t planning on having a sexual relationship with a women, why make an announcement”( Manto2008:72).
+Rajkishore though belong to glamour world referred all his co-actor as ‘sister’.
+This may be he feels like a universal brotherhood.
+Manto sums up, “ A brother and sister’s relationship was something apart, why call all women your sisters as if you were putting up a “Road Closed” or the other thought which is more strong that is “ If you weren’t planning on having a sexual relationship with a woman, why make an announcement”( Manto2008:72).
 Radha has taken up a new profession where everything is unreal.
-She has taken up a new name a new identity.
+She has taken up a new name and a new identity.
 She is now known as Neelam.
-She dropped that name because, “ It is such a pretty name that I wouldn’t want it to end up in a film”( Manto2008:74).
+She dropped that name and says “ It is such a pretty name that I wouldn’t want it to end up in a film”( Manto2008:74).

-She belongs to Banaras her mother was a prostitute.
+She belongs to Banaras, her mother, a prostitute.
 She wanted to earn for her living in Bombay by becoming a star.
-She doesn’t want to follow her mother profession and want a respectful life.
+She doesn’t want to follow her mother’s profession and want a respectful life.

 She has been concerned about her image.
 She has a voice of her own.
 She senses the reactions of others.
-The whole connotation of wearing tight clothes seems to be bad by Neelam.
+The whole connotation of wearing tight clothes was believed to be bad by Neelam.
 She blurted out to director, “ If these are clothes, I might as well walk naked with you onto the sets”( Manto2008:75).
-This is much thought provoking remark where we can sense that this girl is very mature and knows about the world.
+This is much thought-provoking remark where we can sense that this girl is very mature and knows about the world around her.

-After two three days when he come back to take up his bag Neelam lost her peace of mind she said to to narrator, “ I caught him and began fighting him. . .”
+After two-three days when he comes back to take up his bag Neelam lost her peace of mind she said to narrator, “ I caught him and began fighting him. . .”
 I don’t know why or for what reason, but I attacked him. . .
 I was shrieking; he was groaning”( Manto2008:89).
-Finally she tears his Kurta and looked his body.
-She had taken a stance and kissed him .
+Finally, she tears his Kurta and looked at his body.
+She had taken a stance and kissed him.
 “My blood and lipstick had left vile, almost flora bruises on his beautiful body. . .
-I would suffocated”( Manto2008:90).
+I was suffocated”( Manto2008:90).

 Afreen Faiyaz writes, “Neelam in My Name is Radha is an example of evil of lust overpowering the modesty in women.
 Pouncing on Raj Kishore and reducing him to a whimpering coward, she turns into demon herself” (Faiyaz2013:3).